FinnedAI/hft-ext/README.md

 ## I'm sold!
 How do I get started?
 _To get started, ensure you have Python 3.8 or higher installed.
 You can download Python [here](https://www.python.org/downloads/).
 Also, you must make a (free) account with Alpaca.
 You can do this [here](https://app.alpaca.markets/signup).
 This account will be used to make paper or live trades, and to retrieve information on your portfolio.
-You will also need to create an API key for your account.
+You will also need to create an API public and secret key for your account.
 You can do this [here](https://app.alpaca.markets/paper/dashboard/overview).
 Make sure you save your API key and secret key somewhere safe.
 You will need them later._

 First, you need to install the framework.
 You can do this by running the following command in your terminal:
 ```bash